giacomellolab/ProbeST/README.md

 # ProbeST: a custom probe design pipeline for spatial transcriptomics of non-model organisms

-ProbeST allows to custom design binding probes for any gene of any species to be used in probe-based spatial transcriptomics Visium protocols.
-To date, the Visium platform provides probes for the human and mouse transcriptome only.
+ProbeST allows to custom design binding probes for any gene of any species to be used in probe-based spatial transcriptomics protocols.
+To date, the Visium platform provides probes for the human and mouse transcriptomes only.
 ProbeST offers more flexibility to the probe-based chemistry by enabling the capture of both eukaryotic and prokaryotic transcript information.

 ProbeST follows the [10X Genomics recommendations](https://www.10xgenomics.com/support/spatial-gene-expression-ffpe/documentation/workflows/ffpe-v-1/steps/experimental-design-and-planning/custom-probe-design-for-visium-spatial-gene-expression-and-chromium-single-cell-gene-expression-flex) for binding probes with the Visium platform.